 The LACDA provides a homeless admissions preference countywide limited to 30% of the number of vacant general occupancy public housing units available on July 1st of each Fiscal Year.
-Since 2016, the LACDA expanded its homeless preference to include 100% of all South Scattered Sites (SSS) family vacancies, and are first offered to homeless applicants through a Los Angeles Homeless Service Authority (LAHSA) Memorandum of Understanding (MOU).
-Additionally, the LACDA provides an expanded waiting list homeless general occupancy preference, limited to 3 households per housing development at, Carmelitos, Nueva Maravilla, and Harbor Hills.
+Additionally, since 2016, the LACDA expanded its homeless preference to include 100% of all South Scattered Sites

+(SSS) family vacancies throughout the year which are offered first to homeless applicants through a Los Angeles Homeless Service Authority (LAHSA) Memorandum of Understanding (MOU).
+Moreover, effective October 1, 2019, the SSS family homeless preference was expanded by a new MOU with the Los Angeles County Department of Children and Family Services (DCFS).
+DCFS refers homeless families through their Family Reunification Housing Subsidy (FRHS) and Bringing Families Home (BFH) programs.